cn0047/stash/ed/ad/tree.binaryTree.md

 B-tree is also self managed multi-level index, it means when data in index grows, B-tree creates index in front of index, and so on, and when data deletes, B-tree deletes index.

+**B+-tree** - extensions B-tree designed to make insertion, deletion and searching operations more efficient.

 **Threaded binary tree** (TBT) - every node have value and left pointer and right pointer.
 In case we have left or right pointer empty - we can fill it with link to inorder predecessor/successor,